Husqvarna India launch next year, will be locally produced…

 - Through this step, Husqvarna is expected to scale up from ~100,000 units in 2017 to 200,000 units in the next few years (exact timeline not decided).

-- Like KTM branded motorcycles, Bajaj will take care of retail sales of Husqvarnas in India and have plans to launch them here.
-Though they have not specified the timelines but Indian introduction is expected soon after the production shift is complete and the facility settles down with international dispatches.
+Like KTM branded motorcycles, Bajaj will take care of retail sales of Husqvarnas in India and have plans to launch them here.
+Though they have not specified the timelines but Husqvarna India launch is expected soon after the production shift is complete and the facility settles down with international dispatches.

 - Apart from India, Bajaj has also announced that they will sell Husqvarnas in Indonesia.